 2. Economic Specialization

 Resource scarcity is a key component for economic specialization among countries, cities, and regions.
-Because the allocation of resources on this planet is not homogeneous, some countries (or states, cities, etc) will have more resources than others.
+Because the allocation of resources on this planet is not homogeneous, some countries (or states, cities, etc.) will have more resources than others.
 Saudi Arabia, for example, has a very large stock of crude oil compared to most other countries.
 Their large supply, coupled with an extremely large demand, has allowed them to specialize in the area of oil production and export.
-By specialization in one critical area, country can become really adept at mining and processing the resources.
+By specialization in one critical area, the country can become really adept at mining and processing the resources.
 This can increase competition in the marketplace while also increasing profits from selling to others.
 Countries can easily become very rich when the natural resources they have are wanted/needed by the rest of the world.

 3. Scarcity Can Often Result in Wars

 Many wars have been fought over the scarcity of resources.
 When a country becomes dependant on a particular resource that it does not have much of, international tensions can rise.
 The exporting country may see opportunities to use the resource as a tool to get the importing country to do as they desire.
 Dependant countries may have little choice when deciding whether to cooperate or not, even if it would go against the values of the country.
 This could be a major source of unrest for the importing county.
 Other issues can arise when an exporting country decides to cut production of a resource or is the victim of a major natural disaster.
 In the case of crude oil, a major cut to production could cripple the United States and many other Westernized countries.
 Many experts cite gasoline prices as a key index of the health or potential health of our economy.